awsdocs/amazon-route53-docs/doc_source/domain-contact-support.md

 + Transferring domains to or from Amazon Route 53

++ Transferring domains between AWS accounts

++ Increasing limits on Route 53 entities, such as the number of domains that you can register \(See [Limits](DNSLimitations.md)\.\)

 + Changing the owner of a domain

 + Changing contact information for the owner of a domain

 + Resending confirmation and authorization emails

-+ Renewing a domain
++ Renewing domains

++ Restoring expired domains

++ Getting information about Route 53 billing

++ Providing proof of identity for \.uk domains

-+ Deleting a domain or disabling automatic renewal after you close your AWS account
++ Deleting domains or disabling automatic renewal after you close your AWS account

 To contact customer support about these and other issues related to domain registration, perform the applicable procedure\.